DataKit API¶

 }

-After successful modification, if in host mode, the changes will be persisted to the configuration file datakit.conf
+After a successful modification, if it is in the host mode, the modified content will be persisted to the configuration file datakit.conf

 .